 The first thing you can do as a homeowner is keep pest out.
 Immediate action would be to vacuum up lady bugs, lady beetles and stink bugs and throw them away.
 If you are beyond that solution, Lawn and Pest can help.

 In addition to “occasional invaders” we are also here to protect your home from termites, roaches, ants and more.
 Our licensed pest technicians will thoroughly spray inside and outside of your home on a regular schedule to ensure this problem is taken care of now and later.

+Our company offers the best bed bug exterminators treatment!
+We are ready to help you out.
 Contact us here to learn more about our #pest360 program.
-Our website has a user friendly app to leave your messages with our office.
+Our website has a user-friendly app to leave your messages with our office.
 Leave us a message and let us show you #thelpsdifference .

 Ladybugs, Lady Beetles and Ladybirds

 Who knew that Rodney Dangerfield would appear in a blog about “ladybugs”?
 Well, to be honest, I am not shocked.
 It seems that you can Google just about any topic imaginable and find some pop culture reference.
 Any fun little tidbit when blogging about lawn pests and problems is always a good thing for me!
 Before you go downloading the movie, let’s just explore a little about “Ladybugs”.
 It might save you time and money…